Data-Nerd1/billionairebwoi/README.md

               Excel,
               SQL,
               Power BI.
-- 🌱 I’m currently learning Tableu
+- 🌱 I am also a Mentor/Trainer
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me email (emperor.paul07@gmail.com)